-Delayed puberty: Adolescent and Adult males: Oral: 10 to 50 mg daily; limit treatment duration to 4 to 6 months; use lower range of dosing and individualize dose based on response and tolerability.
+Delayed puberty (males): Oral: 10 to 50 mg daily; limit treatment duration to 4 to 6 months; use lower range of dosing and individualize dose based on response and tolerability.

-Hypogonadotropic hypogonadism (congenital or acquired) and primary hypogonadism (congenital or acquired): Adolescent and Adult males: Oral: Initial: 10 to 50 mg daily; individualize dose based on response and tolerability.
+Hypogonadotropic hypogonadism (congenital or acquired) and primary hypogonadism (congenital or acquired) (males): Oral: Initial: 10 to 50 mg daily; individualize dose based on response and tolerability.

 Administer orally.
 Hazardous agent; use appropriate precautions for handling and disposal (NIOSH 2014 [group 3]).